‘Myopia and childishness. And dumb smarts. That’s what’s wrong with these people. With us.’

 It’s all part of a smart system doing dumb shit, dictating its course in terms of blind numbers.

-If ever there was a case against market fundamentalism, this is it.
-The market getting it terribly wrong, causing tremendous damage as it plows its way through life.
+If ever there was a case against market fundamentalism, this is it: the market getting it terribly wrong, causing tremendous damage as it plows its way through life.
 Yes, trial and error, agreed, dig up the earth to sow the seeds of tomorrow, we get it — we’re game — but sometimes you dig too deep, or in the wrong places.
 Some damage is too toxic to incur.
 The system known as the Ecology can only suffer so much abuse.
 It can’t afford to wait for the market to get it right.
-Sometimes you have to prevent the damage, take the smart route, the spherical option.
+Sometimes you have to prevent the damage, take the smart-smart route, the spherical option.

 You’d think the numbers-driven people would understand this argument.
 It’s a numbers-driven, calculated, pragmatic approach to life.
 They should be the first ones to embrace the logic and find alternative solutions with the long-term economy in mind.